-- All staff understand and demonstrate the school's core beliefs about behaviour. - All staff teach and model the expected behaviours at all times. - All staff promote positive relationships with children. - Positive out-of-class behaviour is promoted by agreed routines and clear systems. - School assemblies are used to develop children's social, emotional and behavioural skills. - Positive behaviours in central areas, playgrounds, and dining hall are recognised and celebrated. - Parents/carers are aware of, and contribute to the school's positive behaviour ethos, - Parents/carers are encouraged to reinforce the Behaviour Policy at home. - There are clear, consistently used systems for when children make the wrong behaviour choices. - There are opportunities for staff to discuss and contribute to the development of systems underpinning positive behaviour. - All staff take responsibility for reporting concerns promptly. - All classes have lessons on e-safety and the staff follow the school's e-safety policy.
+- All staff understand and demonstrate the school's core beliefs about behaviour. - All staff teach and model the expected behaviours at all times. - All staff promote positive relationships with children. - Positive out-of-class behaviour is promoted by agreed routines and clear systems. - School assemblies/SEAL (Social and Emotional Aspects of Learning) targets are used to develop children's social, emotional and behavioural skills. - Positive behaviours in central areas, playground, MUGA, field and dining hall are recognised and celebrated. - Parents/carers are aware of and contribute to the school's positive behaviour ethos, - Parents/carers are encouraged to reinforce the Relationship and Behaviour Policy at home. - There are clear, consistently used systems for when children make the wrong behaviour choices. - There are opportunities for staff to discuss and contribute to the development of systems underpinning positive behaviour. - All staff take responsibility for reporting concerns promptly. - All classes have lessons on e-safety and the staff follow the school's e-safety policy.